PLACEMENT SPRING, Summer & FALL

 Another issue with keeping a tropical Bonsai tree indoors is that the tree needs a relatively high humidity, much higher than the indoor conditions of your house (especially when you use heating or air conditioning).
 You can improve humidity near your Bonsai tree by placing it on a humidity tray filled with water and by misting your tree a few times a day.
 What also helps is to circulate air from outside, by opening a window during the day.

 The most important rule is; never water on a routine.
 Ignore the label attached to your Bonsai tree which states you need to water every 'x'days.
 Instead, monitor your tree and only water when needed.
 Please read the watering and fertilizing pages for more detailed information.

-Tropical tree species need relatively high temperatures throughout the year, similar to the standard room temperature of the living room.
+Tropical tree species need relatively high temperatures throughout the year, similar to the standard room temperature of one's living room.

-Subtropical Bonsai trees can withstand somewhat lower temperatures, and generally thrive when they enjoy a winter season with temperatures well below that of the standard room temperature.
+Subtropical Bonsai trees can withstand somewhat lower temperatures, and generally thrive when they enjoy a winter season with temperatures well under that of your standard room temperature.

-To summarize, make sure to select the right tree species and get into account the specific care guidelines for indoor trees, and you will do just fine!
+To summarize, make sure to select the right tree species and consider into account the specific care guidelines for indoor trees, and you will do just fine!